murat-mehmet/react-native-design-mode/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or need assistance, feel free to open a issue.
+If you have any questions or need assistance, feel free to open an issue.

 Happy coding!